ray-x/nvim/README.md

 Please backup this folder if necessary

-The setup should work with nvim0.5.1+ or nvim0.6+.
+The setup needs nvim0.8+.
+For earlier release, please check packer branch.
 A patched nerd font is needed.
 Also if you start nvim from terminal, make sure it support nerdfont and emoji

 ### missing sqlite, libsqlite3